Sunday, February 6, 2011

 Tanglin Halt, which derived its name from Tanglin Road and the Malayan Railway, is so named as there used to be a stop( hence ‘halt’) on the Malayan Railway near the junction of Tanglin Halt Road and Tanglin Halt Close.
 The market was at full swing, catering to a mass crowd which were made up of mostly senior citizens.
 Tanglin Halt, although recently upgraded is witnessing a greying population as most of its inhabitants first moved in here in the 1970s.
 The younger generations had moved out of Queenstown into other upcoming housing estates.
 Nevertheless, there was still a certain amount of buzz and activity that is present in the market place.

-g through the neighbourhood centre, the crew came across a number of shops that Roshan frequently visited when he was a child, in particular, the Thin Huat ‘mama’ shop that sold just about everything, particularly his favourite childhood snacks of frozen ice pops.
+Walking through the neighbourhood centre, the crew came across a number of shops that Roshan frequently visited when he was a child, in particular, the Thin Huat ‘mama’ shop that sold just about everything, particularly his favourite childhood snacks of frozen ice pops.
 Such shops have been around since the 1960s when Queenstown was built and is the precursor to modern supermarkets and malls we see today.
 The warm feeling of nostalgia engulfed Roshan as he proceeded to spend a lot of money purchasing snacks for himself and his entourage!

 Queenstown Baptist Church